Titowisk/YabaAPI/README.md

 	- Use another Pod ?
 Multiple container Pod ?
 - Deploy rabbitMQ to the cluster using ?
 - Add otel colector to the cluster
+- Monitor the cluster using prometheus + grafana

 ## Continuous Integration
 - changes to api should trigger a build